Afghan Kush: an indica strain with 18% THC, known for uplifted.

 The secret to unlocking the full potential of Afghan Kush lies in temperature control.
 To preserve its delicate Myrcene terpenes, vaporize at 334°F (168°C) rather than combusting.
 This triggers the entourage effect, blending its 18% THC with secondary cannabinoids.
 It offers a balanced transition, making it great for social afternoons, hiking, or relaxing after work.
 Beginners should start with a single inhalation due to its fast-acting onset, while seasoned users can appreciate its deep, multi-layered terpene depth.

-MK Ultra is an indica strain born from OG Kush × G13.
-With THC around 16% and a dominant Myrcene profile, it delivers uplifted.
-The flavor and aroma combine woody, diesel.
-Users often reach for it to address depression, insomnia.
-Overall score: 6.8/10.
+MK Ultra is an indica strain from OG Kush × G13.
+THC ~16%, dominant Myrcene, delivering uplifted.
+Flavor: woody, diesel.
+Aroma: floral, pungent.
+Used for depression, insomnia.
+Score: 6.8/10.

-Comatose is an indica strain born from OG Kush × Unknown.
-With THC around 15% and a dominant Myrcene profile, it delivers uplifted.
-The flavor and aroma combine sweet, diesel.
-Users often reach for it to address depression, pain.
-Overall score: 6.5/10.
+Comatose is an indica strain from OG Kush × Unknown.
+THC ~15%, dominant Myrcene, delivering uplifted.
+Flavor: sweet, diesel.
+Aroma: spice, pungent.
+Used for depression, pain.
+Score: 6.5/10.

-Shark Attack is an indica strain born from White Widow × Skunk #1.
-With THC around 15% and a dominant Myrcene profile, it delivers uplifted.
-The flavor and aroma combine sweet, citrus.
-Users often reach for it to address depression, anxiety.
-Overall score: 6.5/10.
+Shark Attack is an indica strain from White Widow × Skunk #1.
+THC ~15%, dominant Myrcene, delivering uplifted.
+Flavor: sweet, citrus.
+Aroma: floral, spice.
+Used for depression, anxiety.
+Score: 6.5/10.

 Real experiences from travelers and locals.
 Submit updates to earn XP and level up.